ENCCS/julia-for-hpc/content/scientific-computing.rst

 built in, but also enables the user to write own Julia code for DL components.

 - Flux has relatively few explicit APIs for features like regularisation or embeddings.
-- All of Flux is straightforward Julia code and.
-It can be worth to inspect it build own parts if needed.
+- All of Flux is straightforward Julia code and it can be worth to inspect and extend it if needed.
 - Flux works well with other Julia libraries, like dataframes, images and differential equation solvers.
   One can build complex data processing pipelines that integrate Flux models.